-Now that you know the tips and tricks of handling time off requests, you can use the following template to create the perfect time off request form for your employees.
+Now that you know the tips and tricks of handling time-off requests, you can use the following template to create the perfect time-off request form for your employees.

-Time Off Request Form
+Time-Off Request Form

-Team (if applicable):
+- Employee team (if applicable):

-Approved (for Manager)?
+- For manager: Approved request?
 Yes__ No__

-Employee signature and date:
+- Employee signature and date:

-Manager signature and date:
+- Manager signature and date:

 Next, read our list of employee scheduling software to use for your team.